red-hat-data-services/NeMo-Guardrails/docs/configure-rails/before-configuration.md

 Once you have these components ready, proceed to the next section [Configuration Overview](index.md) to start organizing your guardrails configuration files.

-If you need tutorials to understand how to use the NeMo Guardrails toolkit, revisit the [Get Started](../getting-started/index.md) section.
+If you need tutorials to understand how to use the NeMo Guardrails Library, revisit the [Get Started](../getting-started/index.md) section.